There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit addresses humanity's greatest challenge—how to balance the need for economic wellbeing with the pressing need to protect the environment.
 Environmental economics is about analysing this challenge and finding solutions to problems like climate change, air pollution and biodiversity loss.
 This unit is of general interest to students who want to understand global environmental problems It is also of direct relevance to students majoring in Economics, Engineering Science, Marine Science, Environmental Science, Conservation Biology, Agricultural Science, Natural Resource Management, and Human Geography and Planning.
 Environmental economics is recognised as a profession within economics that integrates natural science with economics to analyse environmental policy.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) tutorial tests, attendance and participation; (2) an essay; and (3) a final two-hour examination.
+Indicative assessments in this unit are as follows: (1) tutorial tests, attendance and participation; (2) an essay; and (3) a final two-hour examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 tutorials: 1 hour per week